Any conversation about choosing accounting software will soon bring up Xero, because of its position as a world leader in small business solutions.

 What is Xero accounting software?

-It’s one of the world’s fastest growing software-as-a-service companies and is market leader in the UK and its home territory of New Zealand and Australia.
+It’s one of the world’s fastest-growing software-as-a-service companies and is the market leader in the UK and its home territory of New Zealand and Australia.

 Xero began in 2006 in New Zealand.
 It now boasts over 3 million subscribers and employs over 4,000 people.
 It continues to be committed to serving smaller businesses well.